Skip to content

 Selective

-English-speaking corridor stays workable for US-headquartered groups.
-Irish-resident customer-base bias persists; pure cross-border models face longer onboarding.
+English-speaking corridor stays workable for US-headquartered groups holding (or imminently holding) a CASP authorisation.
+Irish-resident customer-base bias persists.

 Lithuania